photography by nicolee tsin

 Reimagining the Future of Networks: Workshops

-Legacy of workshop
+Legacy of the workshop

-We printed posters out of every scenario developed by our participants and left the below A5 booklet in the space, alongside the same posters printed A3 posters that participants could take with them.
+We printed posters out of every scenario developed by our participants and left the below A5 booklet in the space, alongside the same printed A3 posters that participants could take with them.

 Team:

-Workshops: Léa Silvestrucci, Milly Shotter, Sepideh Noohi
+Workshop design and facilitation: Léa Silvestrucci, Milly Shotter, Sepideh Noohi

 Communication intern: Hannah Reznik

-instagram - linkedin - medium - email us
+Instagram - Linkedin - Medium - Email us